 - 1 cup whole almonds

 - 2 tbsp. flax seeds

 - ½ cup dried cherries

 - ¼ cup brown sugar

 - pinch of salt

-- In a saucepan combine brown sugar, agave nectar, vegan butter, salt, and vanilla.
+- In a saucepan combine the brown sugar, maple syrup, vegan butter, salt, and vanilla.
 Bring to a simmer, stirring constantly.
-Once sugar has melted pour hot liquids over the oats and mix thoroughly to combine.
+Once the sugar has melted pour hot liquids over the oats and mix thoroughly to combine.

 - Transfer the granola onto the prepared baking dish, spreadly evenly.
 Press the granola into the baking sheet so that the granola and seeds are compact.
 Place the granola in the refrigerator and let it cool for two hours to allow it to set up.
 Release the granola by pulling on the corners of the parchment paper and cut it into 20 bars.

 - Store granola bars in an airtight container at room temperature for up to 5 days.

 - Use Old Fashioned Thick-Cut Oats.
 These oats hold their shape and texture when mixed with the other ingredients.